Your care in hospital will comprise of a number of different treatments. The main treatments on offer are outlined here.

 The following list gives examples of some of the activities that are available:

-• Health promotion with advice on different areas such as healthy eating, exercise and stress management.
+- Health promotion with advice on healthy eating, exercise and stress management.

-• Work, training and/or education to help you develop the skills and confidence to take part in paid or unpaid work, courses or training that you may be interested in.
+- Work, training and education to help you develop the skills and confidence to take part in paid or unpaid work, courses and training.

-• Leisure activities such as pursuing a hobby or sport that builds on your self esteem, social networks and gives enjoyment.
+- Leisure activities such as pursuing a hobby or sport.

 Availability of these activities does vary slightly from area to area; the current programme for your ward will be displayed on the wall.